In our quest for a better life, we so often focus on what to add. But what if it were just as important to let go of things?

 So, cut down on the news, especially if your national news is noisy (as is the case in the US).
 When I did so, my mood improved considerably.

 What to do: Only allow yourself to check the news once a day and notice how this makes you feel.
-Because a lot of people check the news as a form of distraction, you might also consider installing an app that blocks news website.
+Because a lot of people check the news as a form of distraction, you might also consider installing an app that blocks news website and spend less time on Social Media.

 If checking the news less often makes you feel better, consider further reducing your news consumption.